mit-quest/k12scratch-gui/README.md

 ## GANPaint

 This version of Scratch Gui is meant to accommodate the GANPaint extension.
-For more information on the extension, please go to [https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md](https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md)
+For more background on the extension, please go to [https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md](https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md)

 ## Installation
 This requires you to have Git and Node.js installed.